itec285/python-epson-printer/README.md

 Write down the vendor_id and the product_id and pass them as arguments to the test page
 ```
 sudo python -m epson_printer.testpage -v 0x04b8 -p 0x0e03
+sudo python -m epson_printer.testivan -v 0x04b8 -p 0x0202
 ```

 ### Devices
-The library should work with all ESC/POS-based Epson printers but it has only been tested with a TM-T20.
+The library should work with all ESC/POS-based Epson printers but it has only been tested with a TM-T20 and TM-T88.
 If you have tested the library with a different model, please add it to the [list of supported printers](https://github.com/benoitguigal/python-epson-printer/wiki/List-of-supported-printers)

 ### ESC/POS commands